 The college’s archaeological involvement continues a partnership that existed between Herbert W. Armstrong and Dr. Mazar’s grandfather, Prof. Benjamin Mazar of Hebrew University.
 In 1968, after Israel won control of the Temple Mount area, Professor Mazar began excavating Jerusalem, winning an Israel Prize for Jewish studies, and partnering with Mr. Armstrong and Ambassador College the same year.
 Groups of up to 70 Ambassador students went to Jerusalem to serve in Professor Mazar’s workforce on the eight-acre “Big Dig.”
 The joint partnership between Ambassador College and Hebrew University lasted for a decade.

-The college continues to contribute funding and labor to the biblical archaeology work of Dr. Eilat Mazar in Jerusalem.
+The college continues to contribute funding and labor to biblical archaeology work in Jerusalem.